edi3/edi3.github.io/pages/technical-specs.md

 One very valuable aspect of this web resource discovery framework is that it can bridge existing EDIFACT or XML based document exchange implementations and future web API frameworks.
 For example, a regulator might receive a traditional CUSCAR EDIFACT cargo report that references a bill of lading.
 The Authority could then use this framework to discover and access the actual BoL from a conformant web API provided by a trade data pipeline that holds the BoL.

-The techncial specifications also include events structure and notary service.
+The technical specifications also include events structure and notary service.
 These support two essential functions after a web resource has been successfully discovered;

 1. "Tell me when there is a change" - using W3C WebSub plus some UN/CEFACT semantic standards
 2. "Give me a non-repudiable record of all changes" - using a notary API specifciation built on UN/CEFACT standards.